Post job

-Below we've compiled a list of the most important skills for an office receptionist.
-We ranked the top skills based on the percentage of office receptionist resumes they appeared on.
+Below we've compiled a list of the most critical office receptionist skills.
+We ranked the top skills for office receptionists based on the percentage of resumes they appeared on.
 For example, 20.1% of office receptionist resumes contained patients as a skill.
-Let's find out what skills an office receptionist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills an office receptionist needs to be successful in the workplace.

 1. Patients